The Voice of Authority

 CanadaOne.ca

-Have you ever felt awkward at a business dinner because you were uncertain about dining etiquette?
+Have you ever felt awkward at a business dinner?

 October 2009